Ahtri 2, Tallinn, Estonia

 TAB 2015 volunteers and architecture students of Estonian Academy of Art: Mihkel Masso, Jüri Nigulas, Ragnar Kruusimäe, Mihkel Räni Raev, Mihkel Aan, Raul Rohtjärv, Paul Klõseiko, Endrik Arumägi, Rosanna Lints, Madli Kaljuste

 Tallinn Architecture Biennale TAB 2015

-The freeform structure is a contemporary take on timber post and beam construction, manufactured on a fully automatic timber house production line where traditional log houses are produced on a daily basis.
+The freeform structure was a contemporary take on timber post and beam construction, manufactured on a fully automatic timber house production line where traditional log houses are produced on a daily basis.
 The computer-assisted 5-axes milling machines allow the production of customized solutions at the speed of traditional industrial manufacturing while the algorithmic design methods provide flexibility in planning.

-The main exhibition of Tallinn Architecture Biennale TAB 2015 was called “Body Building” it looked at hybrid forms of construction where cutting-edge technology and science meets the self-driven variability of material systems and where the degrees of freedom and control define an outcome of multiplicity within tolerance, trying to find a balance between the unruly and the predictable – body and building. the exhibition explored new territories of building aesthetics and spatial qualities of self-driven intelligent systems, where architecture and science have entered into a dialogue between the computational and the physical.
+The main exhibition of Tallinn Architecture Biennale TAB 2015 was called “Body Building” it looked at hybrid forms of construction where cutting-edge technology and science met the self-driven variability of material systems and where the degrees of freedom and control define an outcome of multiplicity within tolerance, trying to find a balance between the unruly and the predictable – body and building.
+The exhibition explored new territories of building aesthetics and spatial qualities of self-driven intelligent systems, where architecture and science have entered into a dialogue between the computational and the physical.